kalrnlo/quantize-luau/README.md

 quantize-luau
 ========

-Luau module for color quantization, based on [quantize.js](https://github.com/olivierlesnicki/quantize) and [Leptonica](https://github.com/DanBloomberg/leptonica/blob/master/src/colorquant2.c).
+A fully typed Luau module for MMCQ color quantization.
+With added support for Color3s to be used instead of RGB arrays.
+Based on [quantize.js](https://github.com/olivierlesnicki/quantize) and [Leptonica](https://github.com/DanBloomberg/leptonica/blob/master/src/colorquant2.c).

 Quick Overview